0xAX/asm/content/asm_2.md

     ;; Go to the .correctSum label if the rax value is 150 jmp .correctSum

-; Print message that the sum is correct
+;; Print a message that the sum is correct .correctSum:
-.correctSum:
     ;; Specify the system call number (1 is `sys_write`).
     mov rax, 1